SophistSolutions/Stroika/Documentation/Quick-Start.md

 ## Docker

-Stroika in no way depends on docker.
-But - it depends on lots of tools to build (make, c compilers etc) and containers provide a very convenient way to package those dependencies.
+Stroika doesn't depend on docker.
+But - it depends on lots of build tools (make, c compilers etc) and containers provide a very convenient way to package those dependencies.
 You can install those dependencies yourself on your platform, and just use the Dockerfile as a recipe to see what you need.
 Or you can just install docker, and run under it to quick start.